 - Counsel staff on legal issues associated with their subject matter, evaluate risk potential and offer potential solutions to help staff achieve outcomes.
 Become a trusted internal resource while proactively preventing or preparing for any potential legal or compliance need.

 - Serve as a liaison to and assist the Vice President in accessing outside counsel to ensure Pew Research Center receives the best legal guidance possible at the appropriate cost.

 Intellectual Property, Contracts and Publishing

 - Partner with Pew Research Center’s research and administrative staffs in drafting, reviewing, updating and negotiating a broad range of documents in connection with the Center’s partnerships and operations, including proposed research projects, data licensing, contracts and agreements.

 - Draft terms of service and privacy policies, social media guidelines, and publishing and partnership agreements.

-- Advise the organization on publishing matters, including protection and use of copyrighted content and related intellectual property issues.
+- Advise the organization on publishing matters, including protection and use of copyrighted content, digital publishing and dissemination, and related intellectual property issues.